17 May 2016 at 12.04pm | Comment on this article

 Created by the Composer-in-Residence

-Venables is the first person to hold the post of Doctoral Composer-in-Residence at The Royal Opera and the Guildhall School of Music & Drama, the first position of its kind specifically to support composers of opera.
+Venables was the first person to hold the post of Doctoral Composer-in-Residence at The Royal Opera and the Guildhall School of Music & Drama, the first position of its kind specifically to support composers of opera.
 The studentship offers one composer every two years the opportunity to research and write a large-scale work, mentored by senior figures from each organization.
 ‘The support has included one-to-one development sessions, building relationships with writers and performers and running workshops and rehearsal sessions with Guildhall School students across both music and drama’, Venables explains.
 ‘I’m astounded at how huge an enterprise this is and how utterly focussed everyone is on producing the most fantastic work.
 It’s flattering and daunting to see so many people come together to work on my project.’

 4.48 Psychosis runs 24 April–4 May 2018.